 Pantry organising with containers is aesthetically pleasing

 And it makes for a terrific Instagram pic.
 Especially if you have matching containers and colour-coded lids.
-Oh, and beautiful handwriting that looks like a casual-yet-playful font from the 90s.
+Oh, and beautiful handwriting that looks like a casual-yet-playful font.

 Pantry organising with containers also keeps out the aforementioned dreaded pantry moth. (knocks wood again)